Holidays are here.

-Holidays are here.
-How do we know?
-Well I have been seeing tons of holiday-themed commercials on television, I am hearing holiday music being piped through the speakers outside my local coffee spot, I am reading about how many retailers are struggling with whether they should be open for business on Thanksgiving day (not to mention making their employees work that day), and I am already getting emails and banner ads about the upcoming cyber Monday offers.
+Well, I have seen tons of holiday-themed commercials on television, I am hearing holiday music being piped through the speakers outside my local coffee spot, I am reading about how many retailers are struggling with whether they should be open for business on Thanksgiving day (not to mention making their employees work that day).
+I am already getting emails and banner ads about the upcoming cyber Monday offers.

-2014 will be the campaign’s fifth year and it has steadily grown in size and built some excellent momentum, while brining Amex plenty of new fans and plenty of new fees.
-Here’s a few facts:
+2014 will be the campaign’s fifth year, and it has steadily grown in size and built some excellent momentum while bringing Amex plenty of new fans and plenty of new fees.
+Here are a few facts:

-- Last year over 500,ooo local businesses participated in Small Business Saturday
+- Last year over 500,000 local businesses participated in Small Business Saturday.

 - A National Federation of Independent Businesses survey reports that awareness of Small Business Saturday was at 67% of consumers.